google/WebFundamentals/src/content/en/updates/posts/2016/04/ump.markdown

 UMP enables you to do a lot:

 * Cache audio and video with service workers, since media delivery is now implemented directly within Chrome rather than being passed off to the Android media stack.
-* Use Blob URLs for audio and video elements.
+* Use blob URLs for audio and video elements.
 * Set `playbackRate` for audio and video.
 * Pass MediaStreams between Web Audio and MediaRecorder.
 * Develop and maintain media apps more easily across devices — media works the same on desktop and Android.